ashfahan/ashfahan/README.md

+Hi there, It's me Ashfahan

 # About

-I am a quality-oriented ReactJS/Angular Front End Programmer, Qualified and Productive in Problem Solving, Fast learner and a team player.
+I am a passionate self-taught and quality-oriented ReactJS/Angular Front End Programmer, Qualified and Productive in Problem Solving, Fast learner and a team player.

 I'm a hard-working and ambitious individual.
 I have the ability to adopt myself to new situation and comfortable at working in group.
 I am good at accomplishing task on time and want to earn respect and trust for myself and the company where i serve.